 Coal production at mines in the Southwest U.S. is declining.
-Production at 20 of the largest coal mines in the four-state region of Arizona, Colorado, New Mexico and Utah decreased from 66 million tons in 2014 to 45 million tons in 2016, a 32 percent decline.
-Production at Peabody Energy's three mines in the region (Kayenta, El Segundo (in New Mexico) and Twentymile (in Colorado) dropped from 23 million tons in 2014 to 12.8 million in 2016, a 44 percent decrease.
+Production at coal mines in the four-state region of Arizona, Colorado, New Mexico and Utah decreased from 90 million tons in 2008 to 49 million tons in 2017, a 46 percent decline.
+Production at Peabody Energy's three mines in the region (Kayenta, El Segundo (in New Mexico) and Foidel Creek (in Colorado) dropped from 23 million tons in 2014 to 15 million in 2016, a 36 percent decrease.